Numeracy and Literacy in Science

 Within Science lessons Literacy is used on an almost consistent basis with students being given key words and needing to learn their definitions.
 In Year 7 and 8 to really make a positive push on the new scientific terminology which students will continue to use during the rest of their time studying Science, students will be given keyword spelling and definition explaining quizzes.
 To help with this Science teachers will explain what the word means and develop the students understanding of the term in a structured way.
 For example students will be taught the word photosynthesis is a combination of 'photo' meaning light and 'synthesis' meaning to make and the word is the term for plants using light energy to make glucose.

 Students will be trained into writing scientific reports and will learn how to structure them properly throughout their scientific learning.
 A scientific report would normally take the following structure:

 - Graphs and data analysis

-During the Key Stage 3 course students will develop a detailed understanding of all of the above terminology and what is expected to be included in each of the sections.
+During Key Stage 3 and 4 students will develop a detailed understanding of all of the above terminology and what is expected to be included in each of the sections.

 Researching and Independent Learning: